How Much Grain to Feed a Cow Per Day: How it Affects Your Cattle

 When it comes to creating the optimum diet for your cattle, there are many variables to consider.
-The best way to process grain is by utilizing a roller mill may assist you in maintaining a favorable balance.
+The best way to process grain is by utilizing a roller mill to assist you in maintaining a favorable balance.
 You may purchase whole grains that are less costly and more stable and grind them yourself to make them more digestible and less likely to create issues.https://www.automaticag.com/post/improved-palatability-and-digestability

 Automatic Equipment Manufacturing has almost a century of expertise assisting farmers in growing their livestock effectively.
 Whether you have a large feedlot in need of a high-capacity mill or a small herd of a few hundred cows, our mills can help you increase your operation's productivity and profitability.